alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 **Maintainable**

-Any person can change and generate output of docs, with all revisions traceable.
+Any person can change and generate output of docs, with all revisions traceable. `Change` means no need to request rights to edit document, but editing will create fork of document with possibility to do merge changes back in main one.

 *Bad examples:*